Skip to content

 SI Leaders:

 SI leaders are current students who have been recommended by faculty that have previously earned a high grade in the course they have been hired to support.
 They attend class lectures, take notes, and are prepared to coach students on how to effectively study.
-SI leaders receive training and ongoing supervision from the Coordinator of Academic Support Services to enhance their skills on how to be an effective facilitator.
+SI leaders receive training and ongoing supervision from the Coordinator of Academic Support Services to enhance their skills on how to be an effective facilitator and are level 1 certified by the College Reading and Learning Association (CRLA).
 During each SI session, SI leaders guide students through course concepts and shares strategies to enhance their success in the course.

 Nankling Andrew